angrywasp/encrypted.message.system/RPC.md

 - `key`: The hash key of the newly created message.

+**Notes**

-*NOTE: The [send_message](./rpc-test/send_message) function expects the message data a base64 encoded string.
-The test script demonstrates the process.*
+The [send_message](./rpc-test/send_message) function expects the message data a base64 encoded string.
+The test script demonstrates the process.

+This function can take some time to return.
+After sending the message, it must be hashed with the PoW hashing algorithm on the server side.
+The function will return in due time when the process is complete.